Helping the most vulnerable

 Laurel Prudhomme, Colorado Springs graphic artist extraordinaire, who created our logo.

-LexisNexis volunteers (again), who orchestrated and staffed our successful yard sale in September and presented a $1,000 grant to us and continue to support us in many ways.
+LexisNexis volunteers (again), who orchestrated and staffed our first successful yard sale and presented grants to us and continue to support us in many ways.

 Wag ‘n’ Wash, for two stuffed-full donated doggie gift baskets for our raffle in September.

 David and Caroline Nelson of Lost Canyon Woodworks for our custom woodwork donation box.